 To that end, we decided to investigate how much wages have grown in the garment industry for different countries.
 Here’s how much wages have grown in the garment industry according to the 2014 Werner International Labor Cost Comparison Report :

 As we saw earlier, apparel imports from China and Indonesia have been declining.
 The rising cost of labor is a likely reason for that.
 At this rate, China’s labor will soon become much more expensive than other developing countries.

 You would expect that in developed countries, wages wouldn’t grow too much.
-In fact, garment workers’ wages in America actually dropped when adjusting for inflation !
+Garment workers’ wages in America dropped when adjusting for inflation!
 On the other hand, Turkey, another developed country, experienced significant wage growth.